Adrienne Arsht Center

 A graduate of Coral Gables High, Ms. Regalado attended Miami‐Dade Community College and then Florida International University, earning a degree in Liberal Studies with honors, earning a Juris Doctorate degree from St. Thomas University School of Law.
 At St. Thomas, she was the recipient of the Florida Bar’s Young Lawyers Division Scholarship and winner of the St. Thomas University School of Law C. Clyde Atkins Memorial Moot Court Competition and American Trial Lawyers Association Open/Close Competition.
 Ms. Regalado was a member of the St. Thomas Law Review and the Moot Court Team.

 Since 2009, Ms. Regalado has conducted a daily Spanish language radio program on La Poderosa, 670 AM, dedicated to informing listeners about local politics, education and social services.
 Another of her projects is Esta Semana con Raquel, a weekly television show with political and news analysis, airing on Telemiami throughout the state of Florida.
-Interview from Esta Semana con Raquel can be seen on http://www.youtube.com/user/RaquelitaRegalado/videos.
-Ms. Regalado also writes for El Nuevo Herald and the Huffington Post and has contributed to the Miami Herald, El Diario de las Americas, Libre, Libertad and Community Papers.
-Having written dozens of articles her latest ones can be found on http://raquelregaladoopinions.blogspot.com/.
+Interviews from Esta Semana con Raquel can be seen on http://www.youtube.com/user/RaquelitaRegalado/videos.
+Ms. Regalado also writes for El Nuevo Herald and the Huffington Post and has contributed to the Miami Herald, El Diario de las Americas, Libre, Libertad News, El Especial and Miami’s Community Newspapers.
+Having written dozens of articles, her latest ones can be found on http://raquelregaladoopinions.blogspot.com/.
 Finally, Ms. Regalado is a member of the Community Advisory Board of WLRN, Channel 17, in Miami, Florida.

 Ms. Regalado is the proud mother of two children and the daughter of Tomas Regalado, the Mayor of the City of Miami.